alyciacan/Qs-for-companies/README.md

 - Let's say my interview went well, and I get this job.
 In a year, what skills do I need to show to consider this hire a successful hire?
 - Does this position require travel?
 - How much are you planning to hire this year?
+- What's a mistake that was made recently, and how was it handled?

 ## Other